platformsh/template-builder/templates/drupal8/files/README.md

 ## Post-install

 Run through the Drupal installer as normal.
 You will not be asked for database credentials as those are already provided.

+> **Note:**
+>
+> After installation is complete, you may see the following error: `The website encountered an unexpected error.
+Please try again later.`.
+If so, SSH into the environment and run `drush -y cache-rebuild` twice to clear the cache.

 ## Customizations